top of page

 Manioc

-The root of manioc or cassava is not native to Sri Lanka, having originated in South America, but it is a staple ingredient today, popular in curries and something that Gunepala’s secret guerrilla gardening has randomly growing on any piece of otherwise unused estate land.
+The root of manioc or cassava is not native to Sri Lanka, having originated in South America.
+Still, it is a staple ingredient today, popular in curries and something that Gunepala’s secret guerrilla gardening has randomly growing on any piece of otherwise unused estate land.

 Nutmeg